 - Provide a clear and conspicuous hyperlink in the privacy policy explaining the “Do Not Track” request protocols you follow

-But the CPRA and the CCPA expand upon the business obligations, consumer rights, and technical protocols originally outlined in CalOPPA, so be aware of how all three laws may affect your sensitive personal data tracking and processing.
+But the CCPA as amended by the CPRA expand the business obligations, consumer rights, and technical protocols originally outlined in CalOPPA, so be aware of how all three laws may affect your sensitive personal data tracking and processing.

 Virginia CDPA Definition of Sensitive Information

-One of the more recent US state data privacy laws, the Virginia Consumer Data Protection Act (CDPA), also legally establishes two categories of information, personal data and sensitive personal data.
+One of the newer US state data privacy law, the Virginia Consumer Data Protection Act (VCDPA) legally establishes two categories of information, personal data and sensitive personal data.

 Personal data is defined under Section 59.1-571 of the CDPA as: